utkarsh1148/Party-Invite-Using-GAN/readme.md

 ## Model

-Contact me for my trained model at utkarsh1148@gmail.com
+Contact me for my trained model and Training Model code at utkarsh1148@gmail.com